 Myths abound about the safety of getting a flu vaccine if you're pregnant, but experts say it's both safe and essential for protecting you and your baby.
 “In a pregnant woman, the immune system downgrades, and changes to lung function predispose them to getting the flu.
 But when mothers receive the flu shot, they pass some of that immunity to the baby via the placenta, thus helping to provide immunity to the baby for the first few months of life," Kecia Gaither, MD, a double board-certified OB/GYN, previously told Well+Good.

-Additionally, if you have children, your school district, city, or state might require your child get a flu vaccine this year before going back to school.
-Massachusetts, for example, recently announced a new, state-wide flu vaccine mandate for all children older than 6 months who are in school (from preschool through K-12), as well as full-time undergraduate and graduate students under the age of 30.
+Additionally, if you have children, your school district, city, or state might require your child to get a flu vaccine this year before going back to school.
+Massachusetts, for example, announced a state-wide flu vaccine mandate for all children older than 6 months who are in school (from preschool through K-12), as well as full-time undergraduate and graduate students under the age of 30.
 A handful of other states require the flu shot for children in child-care, preschool, and/or Pre-K programs, including New Jersey, Connecticut, Ohio, and Pennsylvania.

 How effective will this year's flu shot be?

-One reason people tend to skip out on the flu shot is because they don’t think it will “work.”
+One reason people tend to skip out on the flu shot is that they don't think it will "work."
 But that perception comes from a misunderstanding about how the flu operates.
-“There are really two major strains, Flu A and Flu B,” Dr. Deutsch explains.
-“Every year, the vaccine is typically effective for both, but we aren’t clear on what that percentage of efficacy is.”
-That’s because it really depends on what specific strains of influenza circulate in a community; while experts who formulate the year’s shot can make their best possible estimates, what’s in the flu shot might not always align with the strains that take off during flu season.
+"There are really two major strains, Flu A and Flu B," Dr. Deutsch explains.
+"Every year, the vaccine is typically effective for both, but we aren’t clear on what that percentage of efficacy is."
+That's because it really depends on what specific strains of influenza circulate in a community; while experts who formulate the year's shot can make their best possible estimates, what's in the flu shot might not always align with the strains that take off during flu season.
 (Generally, the flu vaccine can reduce the risk of flu by 40 to 60 percent in a population, per the CDC.)

 Regardless, Dr. Deutsch emphasizes it's still important to get your shot.
 "There’s no question in my mind that you should be getting the vaccine as a preventative measure though especially amid COVID-19," he says.